Services

 Our cluster bills are out of control — can you do FinOps?

 Yes, and Kubernetes FinOps is most of where we save money on EKS and GKE clients.
 Standard play: install Kubecost or OpenCost for namespace-level chargeback, switch overprovisioned static node groups to Karpenter or GKE Autopilot, move stateless workloads to spot/preemptible with PodDisruptionBudgets and topology spread constraints, right-size requests and limits using Vertical Pod Autoscaler recommendations, and add HPA with custom metrics from KEDA rather than CPU-only.
-Typical first-quarter saving on a 100k EUR/month EKS bill is 30 to 45 percent without touching reliability targets.
+Typical first-quarter saving on a six-figure monthly EKS bill is 30 to 45 percent without touching reliability targets.
 We share the savings model with finance in a monthly written report.

 Can you build us an internal developer platform on top of Kubernetes?